-From the county's role in the "Trail of Tears" to the city's role as a Trading Post on the Ohio River, both the County and the City of Smithland have a rich historical heritage.Smithland
+From the county's role in the "Trail of Tears" to the city's role as a trading post on the Ohio River, both the county and the city of Smithland have a rich historical heritage.Smithland

-On the evening of that quake, about 3 miles above Smithland, at place known as "Rocky Hill," a grisly murder occurred at the home of President Thomas Jefferson's nephews.
+On the evening of that quake, about three miles above Smithland, at a place known as "Rocky Hill," a grisly murder occurred at the home of President Thomas Jefferson's nephews.
 Jefferson's sister, Lucy Jefferson, was married to Colonel Charles Lilburn Lewis.
-Charles and Lucy's son, Lilburne Lewis, had been active in all affairs concerning the town.
-Having fallen on hard times he began to drink heavily which brought about major changes in him.
-When "George", one of his slaves broke a pitcher belonging to his deceased mother, Lilburne gathered all his slaves and murdered George with an axe in front of them.
-This story is well documented in the 1976 book "Jefferson's Nephews" by Boynton Merrill, Jr. This book as well as many others are available from the Livingston County Museum.
+Charles and Lucy's son, Lilburne Lewis, had been active in the affairs of the town.
+Lilburne soon fell on hard times and began to drink heavily which brought about major changes in him.
+When "George," one of Lilburne's slaves, broke a pitcher belonging to his deceased mother, Lilburne gathered all his slaves and murdered George with an axe in front of them.
+The murder is well documented in the 1976 book Jefferson's Nephews, by Boynton Merrill, Jr. This book and other historical books are available from the Livingston County Historical Society.

-By 1840 the town had grown in size and population and 1842 saw the formation of Crittenden County from Livingston county's northern section and the county seat was relocated to Smithland where a new courthouse was built in 1845.
+By 1840, the town had grown in size and population, and 1842 saw the formation of Crittenden County from Livingston County's northern section.
+The county seat was relocated to Smithland where a new courthouse was built in 1845.
 This courthouse was listed on the National Register of Historic Places in 2011.
 Today this beautiful building is being transformed into the Livingston County Museum.

-1961 found Smithland temporarily renamed "Albany, NY" for the filming of a portion of "How the West Was Won" starring Jimmy Stewart, Debbie Reynolds, Walter Brennan, and many others and featured many Smithland residents as extras.
+Smithland was temporarily renamed "Albany, New York," in 1961 for the filming of a portion of How the West Was Won starring Jimmy Stewart, Debbie Reynolds, Walter Brennan, and many others.
+The movie featured several Smithland residents as extras.

 Lucy Jefferson Lewis, sister of President Thomas Jefferson, died in 1811.
 She was buried on the grounds of the Rocky Hill plantation, but the gravesite has been lost.
 The estate is now in ruins.
 A monument honoring Lucy Jefferson Lewis was erected by the Daughters of the American Revolution at the intersection of U.S. Route 60 and Kentucky Route 137.

 Copyright © 2021 Livingston County, Kentucky Government

 Website Developed and Maintained by